 When the federal government under the new constitution convened in New York City in April 1789, Thomson hoped he would be appointed Secretary of the Senate.
 But the Senate had other plans, instead selecting Samuel Otis as the first Secretary of the Senate.

 In his letter of resignation, Thomson agreed to turn over the records of the Continental and Confederation Congresses and the Great Seal of the United States to President George Washington.
 He suggested that they be placed in the custody of his deputy secretary, Roger Alden, for safekeeping.
-George Washington agreed, and on July 25, 1789, Alden acknowledged the receipt of the papers from Thompson and waited for further instructions.
+George Washington agreed, and on July 25, 1789, Alden acknowledged the receipt of the papers from Thomson and waited for further instructions.

 That summer, Congress passed legislation setting up the new government, and the first executive department it established was the Department of Foreign Affairs.
 The department’s name was short lived, however, and September 15, 1789, Congress passed legislation changing the name of the Department of Foreign Affairs to the Department of State.